dos1/Gogomoku/README.md

 Gogomoku
 ========

-Gomoku game, written in C++/Qt, for Object-Oriented Programing studies.
+Gomoku game for Object-Oriented Programing studies, written in C++/Qt using KDE libraries.